tmwine/github-upload/README.md

 ### License

-This project is licensed under the terms of the MIT license.
+This code is licensed under the terms of the MIT license.